DSpeichert/netbootd/README.md

 # netbootd

-netbootd is a lightweight network boot server, designed for maximum flexibility and with "batteries included" approach in mind, serving as a DHCP, TFTP and HTTP server.
+netbootd is a lightweight network boot server, designed for maximum flexibility and with "batteries included" approach in mind, serving as a DHCP, TFTP, Syslog and HTTP server.
 It includes a basic templating functionality, designed to allow generating e.g. preseed files for unattended OS installation.